-This project involved the complete upgrade of the university’s Building Energy Management System, the installation of a complete CCTV system and the replacement of the fluorescent lighting throughout the facility with a state-of-the-art LED intelligent lighting system. the new lighting system incorporated fully automatic daylight dimming, individual presence detection and wireless ‘smart’ switches which were programmed to the pre-addressed groups of luminaries to meet the university’s specific needs.
-MDe were also contracted to carry out a complete, in-depth asbestos survey and report all findings prior to the commencement of any installation works.
+This project involved the complete upgrade of the university’s Building Energy Management System, the installation of a complete CCTV system and the replacement of the fluorescent lighting throughout the facility with a state-of-the-art LED intelligent lighting system. the new lighting system incorporated fully automatic daylight dimming, individual presence detection, and wireless ‘smart’ switches which were programmed to the pre-addressed groups of luminaries to meet the university’s specific needs.
+MDE was also contracted to carry out a complete, in-depth asbestos survey and report all findings prior to the commencement of any installation works.

 On 12th May 2018, an overnight fire caused devastating damage to St. Louis Secondary School, Dundalk .
 The 1950’s building school complex on the Castletown Road was completely gutted by the blaze.
 In June 2018, MDE was appointed as Principal Contractor to carry out the refurbishment works of the school which consisted of but were not limited to the following items:

-Electrical works – Complete upgrade of M&E services to include the following: installation of new ESB substation; complete replacement of containment and sub mains infrastructure; complete replacement of lighting & emergency lighting in affected areas; installation of new LV main switchgear and sub distribution boards; installation of a new CAT 6 A data installation throughout; installation of new fibre optic ring; installation of new intruder alarm, CCTV & access control; installation of new fire alarm system; installation of Audio AV in specific areas and a complete professional clean to School Principal BOM Standards.
+Electrical works – Complete upgrade of M&E services to include the following: installation of new ESB substation; complete replacement of containment and sub mains infrastructure; complete replacement of lighting & emergency lighting in affected areas; installation of new LV main switchgear and sub-distribution boards; installation of a new CAT 6 A data installation throughout; installation of the new fiber-optic ring; installation of new intruder alarm, CCTV & access control; installation of the new fire alarm system; installation of Audio AV in specific areas and a complete professional clean to School Principal BOM Standards.

 Testimonial from Acting School Principal: